Cecilevdstappen/AcousticNeutrinos/README.md

 4. Audioplot plots neutrino signal (+ background)

 5. The scripts freq_bandpass_filter.py and transfer_filter.py use the scipy.signal.butter and scipy.signal.lfilter function to apply lowpass, highpass, bandpass filters and FIR filters.

+6. Use Audacity to get spectrogram from .wav file